GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/kpt/subnet/README.md

 # REQUIREMENTS

-  A working Config Connector cluster using the cnrm-system service account.
+  -   A working Config Connector instance using the "cnrm-system" service account with either both `roles/compute.networkAdmin` and `roles/iam.securityAdmin` roles or `roles/owner` in the project managed by Config Connector.
+  -   Compute Engine API enabled in the project where Config Connector is installed
+  -   Compute Engine API enabled in the project managed by Config Connector if it is a different project

 # USAGE
   Replace `${IAM_MEMBER?}` with the GCP identity to grant access to: